Ryan ST: Design and development

 In 1937 the ST-A Special was developed into a military version, the STM (also ST-M) series.
 The first STMs were virtually identical to the STA-Special.
 The STM-2 was derived from the STM with changes including wider cockpits to enable military pilots to enter and exit while wearing parachutes, external stringers, and provision for a machine gun on some examples.
+The military also required a turnover brace and a hand-cranked intertia engine starter.
+Variants, designated the PT-16s and PT-20s, also had their wheel pants, fairings and tail cones removed.
 Variants in the series included the STM-2P single-seat version armed with a machine gun delivered to Nationalist China; and the STM-S2, which could be fitted with landing gear or with EDO Model 1965 floats.

 After the ST-M came the ST-3, a substantial redesign in 1941 partly brought about by the unreliability of the Menasco engines fitted to STs to that point.
 The United States Army Air Corps (USAAC) had purchased several dozen ST-M variants under various designations and had Ryan Aeronautical re-engine most with Kinner R-440 radial engines.
 The USAAC found the modification to be beneficial and asked Ryan Aeronautical to design a variant with this engine as standard, and with airframe modifications considered desirable from in-service experience.
 The ST-3 that resulted featured a longer and more circular wider fuselage, this being suggested by the circular radial engine.
 Other changes included a revised rudder, balanced ailerons and elevators, and strengthened main landing gear with the legs spaced further apart.
 The streamlining spats covering the mainwheels, found on ST series aircraft to that point, were deleted as well.
 The ST-3 served as the basis for military versions ordered by the USAAC and the United States Navy (USN).